 The Psychology of Sponsorship #2

-So a second post on the theme of the psychology of sponsorship, this time looking at the factors which influence sponsorship engagement, And once again it’s a question of marrying academic research and theory with the experience of sponsorship practice and an overlay of our own applied psychological insight, which we call Brand Psychotherapy.
+So a second post on the theme of the psychology of sponsorship, this time looking at the factors which influence sponsorship engagement, and how we build relationship with an audience.
+And once again it’s a question of marrying academic research and theory with the experience of sponsorship practice and an overlay of our own applied psychological insight, which we call Brand Psychotherapy.